 We also have 17,000 TV Show Titles which you can use as a reference to ensure that the TV titles you have are consistent, for instance converting your inaccurate Gavin and Stacey into the correct Gavin & Stacey so that your customers can actually find the show, something consistent feedback from our customer has shown us is always problem in the TV industry.

-Customers often make typos without realising it, although reference cleansing can also be used to spot potentially fraudulent customers who deliberately insert typos into their postal addresses, hoping to say get a special offer twice by giving apparently two different postal addresses while thinking that their postmen, with their local knowledge, will be able to recognise both are actually the same address but your company, without any apparent local knowledge, will fail to do so.
+Customers often make typos without realising it, although reference data cleaning can also be used to spot potentially fraudulent customers who deliberately insert typos into their postal addresses, hoping to say get a special offer twice by giving apparently two different postal addresses while thinking that their postmen, with their local knowledge, will be able to recognise both are actually the same address but your company, without any apparent local knowledge, will fail to do so.

 Regardless of how well you train your employees, if they are recording customer details all day long and entering them into your system it is almost inevitable that they will occasionally make a mistake, for instance in recording postal addresses or telephone numbers.
 Third party sources, by their very nature outside your control, may also contain errors and this is particularly so if you aren't paying for the data or are getting it very cheaply, meaning it becomes your responsibility, rather than that of the data's original owners, to ensure that the data are spotlessly clean.
-Typically using reference cleansing for addresses, say in the United States, would work from a list of valid US addresses and zip codes.
-When the reference cleansing has to deal with two apparently different addresses it can check them against the database and fix any inaccuracies automatically.
-Reference cleansings is also extremely useful in differentiating between Natural and Foreign Keys, or that two natural keys from different data sets have the same format.
+Typically using reference cleaning for addresses, say in the United States, would work from a list of valid US addresses and zip codes.
+When the reference cleaning has to deal with two apparently different addresses it can check them against the database and fix any inaccuracies automatically.
+Reference cleanings are also extremely useful in differentiating between Natural and Foreign Keys, or that two natural keys from different data sets have the same format.

 Duplications are focussed on removing unnecessary and unwanted duplications which can so affect your data as to make them almost unreadable, whether by humans or Machine Learning software programmes.
 Thanks to our data science team the removal of duplications is now an easy and straightforward task.

 After all, you don't want to send out the same mailshot outlining your latest offer to the same person twice, not merely because of the waste of time and resources this represents for your business but also because customers and potential customers get extremely irritated at being bombarded by what they consider to be spam, ie not the first but the duplicated communication.
-While one email or letter from your company would be welcome two of them might make said recipient see red and decide not to have anything to do with your organisation any more, and unwanted duplications may represent a threat to your brand's reputation.
+While one email or letter from your company would be welcome two of them might make said recipient see red and decide not to have anything to do with your organisation anymore, and unwanted duplications may represent a threat to your brand's reputation.
 This is even worse with a charity and a begging letter, with people likely to think "I'm not going to waste my money donating to that charity given they have just wasted their allegedly precious time and money sending me two identical letters."

 Another classic case of unwanted duplications is when a unique key turns out not to be unique at all.
 We all know that names are mostly not unique so it wouldn't be much use using Joe Bloggs name to uniquely identify him among your customers as you probably have two or even twenty other customers with the same name.
 Even email addresses can be shared so that both Joe and Jane Bloggs cannot be distinguished using email as an indicator because they use the same email address, nor can their physical address be used when they live in the same house.
 As they are both valued customers you certainly don't want to restrict to one customer per household.
-For this reason most online retailers and other companies use a unique key in order to identify a particular customer.
+For this reason, most online retailers and other companies use a unique key in order to identify a particular customer.
 This key should never appear two or more times in your data, only once, or the new XBox that Joe Bloggs ordered might end up in the hands of Zhang San, who lives on the other side of the country and hasn't ordered one but would probably like to have one anyway, and so won't send it back.

 However, these are merely examples.
 Spotless can remove any multiple entry duplications from different systems as we recognize that you cannot have quality data which contains unwanted duplications.

-Sessions are designed for the cleansing of any time session data, which can include when users log in and log out from a website or other platform, schedules of events such as TV Listings, or User Generated Content, entries with a time element in platforms such as crowdsourcing sites.
+Sessions are designed for the cleaning of anytime session data, which can include when users log in and log out from a website or other platform, schedules of events such as TV Listings, or User Generated Content, entries with a time element in platforms such as crowdsourcing sites.
 A failure to get the data entered correctly in TV listings can result in all the shows for a particular time segment, such as for a particular day in a particular channel, being displayed wrongly, making the TV Listings worse than useless and actively misleading.
 Failure in login or UGC info might result in an inability to comply with legal requirements.
-For instance if a Fintech has mistakes in its time session information this may impede a fraud investigation.
+For instance, if a Fintech has mistakes in its time session information this may impede a fraud investigation.